rahul-007/AI_Vantage/README.md

-# 📰 AI News Briefing
+# 📰 AI Vantage

-AI News Briefing is a multi-page Streamlit web app that generates concise, AI-powered news and research summaries on demand across several domains — general news, academic research, the auto industry, AI product launches, product-management thought leadership, and identity/access management & cybersecurity.
+AI Vantage is a multi-page Streamlit web app that generates concise, AI-powered news and research summaries on demand across several domains — general news, academic research, the auto industry, AI product launches, product-management thought leadership, and identity/access management & cybersecurity.
 Pick a topic or vertical, tune the scope, and the app searches the web (or arXiv/RSS), deduplicates similar stories, and summarizes each one using an LLM.

 ## Features